 Projections of Employment

-In California, the number of Aerospace Engineers is expected to grow faster than average growth rate for all occupations.
-Jobs for Aerospace Engineers are expected to increase by 18.5 percent, or 2,900 jobs between 2012 and 2022.
+In California, the number of Aerospace Engineers is expected to grow slower than average growth rate for all occupations.
+Jobs for Aerospace Engineers are expected to increase by 6.7 percent, or 900 jobs between 2014 and 2024.

 In San Diego County, the number of Aerospace Engineers is expected to grow slower than average growth rate for all occupations.
 Jobs for Aerospace Engineers are expected to increase by 12.3 percent, or 160 jobs between 2012 and 2022.

 Due to Net

 In California, an average of 90 new job openings per year is expected for Aerospace Engineers, plus an additional 380 job openings due to net replacement needs, resulting in a total of 470 job openings.